Why shoot in black and white?

 For many landscape photographers, filters (polarisers, graduated, neutral density, etc.) are the next step towards outstanding photos in black and white.
 Filters are available in different strengths

-A polarising filter not only reduces the reflection on shiny or wet surfaces, it will also darken a blue sky.
+A polarising filter reduces the reflection on shiny or wet surfaces and darkens a blue sky.

-Using a graduated neutral density filter (clear on the lower half and then graduates into a darker tone at the top) will help overcome the strong transition from light to dark (dynamic range).
-It will help you balance the bright sky and the darker foreground.
+A graduated neutral density filter (clear on the lower half and then graduated into a darker tone at the top) will help overcome the strong transition from light to dark (dynamic range).
+It will also help balance the bright sky and the darker foreground.

 A neutral density filter increases the length of your exposures to emphasise movement and motion blur.
-How much blur will depend on the strength of your filter (3, 6, 10, 15… stops.)
-Use filters smartly and look at my 3-parts blog on filters: filters-part 1, filters-part 2, filters-part 3.
+How much blur will depend on the strength of your filter (3, 6, 10, 15… stops).
+Use filters smartly, and look at my three-part blog on filters: filters-part 1, filters-part 2, filters-part 3.

 Tip# 12.
 Converting photos into black and white